Two-step interpretable modeling of Intensive Care Acquired Infections: Step 1: CNN at work

+Before feeding the vital signs into the CNN model, we preprocessed the vital signs.
+In particular, we applied a single linear transformation to all time-series features to condense them into the range [-1, 1].
+We devised and applied a linear transformation to all time series features of the same kind.
+Thus, considering the overall statistics of available vital signs, we crafted linear mappings for each time-series feature to rescale them within the [-1, 1] domain.
+More insight into the pre-processing is available in the Section 2 of the \emph{Supplementary Material}.

-Missing values of vital signs signals have been imputed by using a zero-order spline, i.e., the Last Occurrence Carried Forward (LOCF) method.
-The inclusion of the missing values time-series helps the CNN to recognize the correct informativeness of flat patterns, i.e., whether a flat pattern is due to the LOCF method or not.
-We remark that our choice of 24-hour time window is only for the sake of illustrating the methodology.
-The analysis can be repeated with any window width (as done in Section 2 of the \emph{Supplementary material}).
-However, the larger is the prediction window, the larger the dimensionality of the input data.
+We remark that in order to illustrate our methodology, we opted to concentrate on a 24-hour time window primarily.
+The analysis was also repeated with a 48-hour window (as done in Section 2 of the \emph{Supplementary material}).
+However, the larger the prediction window, the larger the dimensionality of the input data.